Note: Refreshed on 3/26/2020

 Diesel Emissions in Mind

 The powerful Mercedes-Benz 3.0L V6 turbo diesel engine makes driving an Airstream touring coach an enjoyable experience.
 With BlueTEC SCR Technology, there's an impressive amount of getup balanced with impressive fuel economy.
 All of our Class B motorhomes from Mercedes-Benz include V6 diesel engine that has passed a 50 State EPA/CARB standards test.
+Learn more about the details under the hood and why Mercedes Benz diesel engines stand out from the crowd.

 Like a new car, the value of a new RV plummets the moment you drive it off the lot – unless it’s an Airstream.
 In fact, we estimate that 60 to 70 percent of all Airstreams are still on the road.
 One look at the #airstream vintage market is evidence enough that your new Airstream will retain its value for decades!
 When you purchase an Airstream, you’re buying an American dream that holds its value.
 And if you could measure the value of memories, some would argue your Airstream appreciates, collecting a lifetime of treasures that you can then pass on to children and grandchildren.

-Getting around with a Touring Coach
+Getting Around With a Touring Coach

 While it might be true that not all RVs are engineered for city streets, Airstream offers some unique options to help you see all the sites – not just the ones off the beaten path.
 Travel in comfort in Airstream’s newest touring coach, the Interstate Nineteen.
 With its small footprint, the Interstate Nineteen is easy to park and maneuver.